 The burden of too much stuff

 Quite often, less really is more.
-In this case, less clutter in our lives translates into more time for important things.
+With regard to time management, less clutter in your life translates into more time for important things.
 It’s amazing how much “stuff” we can accumulate because we think it will somehow contribute to our lives.
+Most of the time the exact opposite is true.

-It is true that we can gain some enjoyment from our material possessions, but the more we accumulate the more likely it is to become a burden.
-If we constantly accumulate without a genuine need, we can eventually find ourselves living under a cloud of confusion and stress.
+Sure, we all gain some enjoyment from our material possessions, but the more things we accumulate the more burdensome they become.
+If we continually accumulate without a genuine need, we will eventually find ourselves living under a cloud of confusion and stress.
 I realize that reducing clutter and letting go of material possessions my not seem like an effective time management tactic, but these things really can weigh you down.

 Easier said than done

-Admittedly, staying organized is a skill that I have not mastered.
+Admittedly, staying organized is a time management skill that I have not totally mastered.
 It seems that every time I get things sorted out and organized, the experience is short-lived.
 One of the problems comes from not taking a little time every day to put things away when I’m done.
-This is one of those areas where a tiny time management effort can make a huge difference.
+This is one of those areas where a tiny time management effort can make a huge difference in how long things take to accomplish.

 My desk is a classic example.
 I’ve been known to let it get so bad that I can’t even see the wood underneath the paper piles.
 Why am I telling you this?
-Because I understand from personal experience how clutter can eat into your time.
+Because I understand from personal experience how clutter actually equates to the exact opposite of time management.
 I waste way too much time looking for things because I didn’t put them away.

 Getting a grip on clutter